donutrj/heartbreaker/content/Supporting Docs/Spells.md

 A skin kite can fly clumsily, relying on winds to keep it aloft.

-Magic Dice are not refreshed until zombie is dispelled at wizard's whim.
+Mana Dice are not refreshed until skin kite is dispelled at wizard's whim.
 # Raise Zombie
 + Range: Touch
 + Target: Corpse